blp-workshop/blp-workshop.github.io/index.md

 The second Bangla Language Processing (BLP) Workshop will be co-located with IJCNLP-AACL in December 20-24, 2025 in Mumbai, India.
 More information will be announced soon.

-The first edition of BLP took place in 2023, in Singapore.
-The workshop attracted received 60+ submissions including regular workshop papers and submissions from two shared tasks.
+The first edition of BLP took place in 2023 as part of EMNLP, in Singapore.
+The workshop received 60+ submissions including regular workshop papers and submissions from two shared tasks.